frontarm/navi/docs/api/README.md

 # About The API

-Junctions was designed to work great with React -- without be tied to it.
+Junctions was designed to work great with React -- without being tied to it.
 To facilitate this, its functionality has been separated into a core package, and packages to integrate junctions with other libraries.

 ## Core package